top of page

 Open vs Closed Adoption – Which is Best for You and Your Baby?

-An unplanned pregnancy can find you emotionally, spiritually or physically unprepared to raise your child a safe, loving environment.
+An unplanned pregnancy can find you emotionally, spiritually, or physically unprepared to raise your child in a safe, loving environment.
 In these circumstances, adoption is a wonderful choice to consider.
 Understanding the pros and cons of open and closed adoptions can help make your options clearer.

 Open Adoption